 But again, it depends on what you’re trying to do.

+Google Is Like the Yellow Pages.
 Because Google is a search engine, people start there when they’re looking for information.
 So it’s a lot like the Yellow Pages.
 To drive traffic through Google, you’ll bid on keywords that will help people find you and can lead to an ideal sales conversation.

-Because it’s a social platform, and because they collect data on our behaviour every day, they know a lot about us.
+Because it’s a social platform, and because they collect data on our behavior every day, they know a lot about us.
 All that data makes them the most powerful ad platform available today.
 Target your ads precisely enough, and you’re sure to get the right eyeballs on your message.

 That’s because you can target your ads based on the YouTube channels your audience likes, the types of videos they watch, and what they’re searching for.
 So what are the top 3 paid traffic sources?
 What’s the best place to start with your paid traffic campaigns?